melli79/mathGames/Readme.md

 Remember Alon's argument (irrational number)

+## Finding the Modulus

+Given a sequence of hashable elements, find the most frequent element.

+Hint: It is easy to do that in $\mathcal{O}(n)$ in space and time complexity.

 ## Color Reduction in Paintings

 Given a painting of size $n$, i.e. an $n\times n$ square of integers which we call colors, we wish to modify it in steps with as low as possible total weight such that the result has only $r$ remaining colors (i.e. different integers).
 A step consists of choosing a sub-square $1\le x_1\le x_2\le n$ and $1\le y_1\le y_2\le n$ with $y_2-y_1=x_2-x_1$ and an integer $c$, replacing all cells of the sub-square by the new color $c$.
 The weight of this step is $(x_2-x_1)(y_2-y_1)$.